Google My Business Posts: What Are They and Why Use Them?

 Posts on Google My Business have limited time frames.
 The default time frame for posts is seven days after they’re published, but Google provides the option to extend a post’s active time to fourteen days.
 Product posts are an exception to the post time frame since they’re always active.

 There’s also a limited amount of room for your post in your business’s knowledge panel on search.
 Posts display from newest to oldest, and only eight posts can appear at one time.
 So, even if the time frame for a post has yet to pass, newer posts can still push it out of view.

-After your posts expire, audiences can still view them searching the “Posts” tab on mobile or clicking “View previous updates on Google” on your business’s knowledge panel.
+After your posts expire, audiences can still view them by searching the “Posts” tab on mobile or clicking “View previous updates on Google” on your business’s knowledge panel.

 How to create a Google My Business Post

-Google My Business posts are relatively simple to create.
+GMB posts are relatively simple to create.
 Simply: